jochu/swank-clojure/README.md

 will work just fine even if there are problems compiling it upon installation.

-If you're only going to use #4 above, you'll only need the "slime-repl" package.
+If you're only going to use #2 above, you'll only need the "slime-repl" package.
 Otherwise get the "swank-clojure" package.

-While it's possible to install swank-clojure manually, it's not recommended.
-ELPA will be included in the next version of Emacs and has been a standard piece of the Emacs ecosystem for a while now.
+While it's possible to install swank-clojure manually, it's not recommended. package.el will be included in the next version of Emacs and has been a standard piece of the Emacs ecosystem for a while now.
 See the "Installing from Source" section below if you wish to hack on a development version that hasn't been released yet.